 The dark days of January are perfect for snuggling up with a good book and reading aloud to your children.
 Of course, I could say something similar for any month of the year–and I probably have!
 In any case, I know you book-crazy families are looking for something new to start off the New Year!
-Well, you are in luck, none of these books have been featured (yet) on any other book list.
+Here are some wonderful choices!

 (Note: book covers and titles are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.)